9×19mm Parabellum

 The 9×19mm Parabellum (also known as 9mm Parabellum, 9mm Luger, 9mm NATO or simply 9mm) is a rimless, centerfire, tapered firearms cartridge.

 Originally designed by Austrian firearm designer Georg Luger in 1901, it is widely considered the most popular handgun and submachine gun cartridge due to its low cost, adequate stopping power and extensive availability.

 Since the cartridge was designed for the Luger semi-automatic pistol, it has been given the designation of 9mm Luger by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) and the Commission internationale permanente pour l'épreuve des armes à feu portatives (CIP).

-A 2007 US survey concluded that "about 60 percent of the firearms in use by police are 9mm [Parabellum]" and credited 9×19mm Parabellum pistol sales with making semiautomatic pistols more popular than revolvers.
+A 2007 US survey concluded that "about 60 percent of the firearms in use by police are 9mm [Parabellum]".
+It credited 9×19mm Parabellum pistol sales with making semi-automatic pistols more popular than revolvers.

 Origins

 The cartridge was developed by Austrian firearm designer Georg Luger in 1901.
 The cartridge was derived from an earlier round designed by Luger (7.65×21mm Parabellum), which itself was derived from a cartridge used in the Borchardt C-93 pistol (7.65×25mm Borchardt).
-Shortening the length of the cartridge case used in the Borchardt pistol allowed Luger to improve the design of the toggle lock and to incorporate a smaller, angled grip.
+Shortening the cartridge case used in the Borchardt pistol allowed Luger to improve the design of the toggle lock and incorporate a smaller, angled grip.

 Luger's work on the Borchardt design evolved into the Luger pistol, which was first patented in 1898 and chambered in 7.65×21mm Parabellum.
-Demand from Germany for a larger caliber in their military sidearm led Luger to develop the 9×19mm Parabellum cartridge for the eventual P08 pistol.
-This was achieved by removing the bottleneck shape of the 7.65×21mm Parabellum case, resulting in a tapered rimless cartridge encasing a bullet that was 9 millimeters in diameter.
+Demand from Germany for a larger-caliber military sidearm led Luger to develop the 9×19mm Parabellum cartridge for the eventual P08 pistol.
+This was achieved by removing the bottleneck shape of the 7.65×21mm Parabellum case, resulting in a rimless, tapered cartridge that encased a bullet 9 millimeters in diameter.

-In 1902, Luger presented the new round to the British Small Arms Committee, as well as three prototype versions to the US Army for testing at the Springfield Arsenal in mid-1903.
+In 1902, Luger presented the new round to the British Small Arms Committee and three prototype versions to the US Army for testing at the Springfield Arsenal in mid-1903.
 The Imperial German Navy adopted the cartridge in 1904, and in 1908, the German Army adopted it as well.

 To conserve lead during World War II in Germany, the lead core was replaced by an iron core encased with lead.
 This bullet, identified by a black bullet jacket, was designated as the 08 mE (mit Eisenkern—'with an iron core').
 By 1944, the black jacket of the 08 mE bullet was dropped, and these bullets were produced with normal copper-colored jackets.
 Another wartime variation was designated the 08 sE bullet and can be identified by its dark gray jacket and was created by compressing iron powder at high temperature into a solid material (Sintereisen—'sintered iron').

 The name "Parabellum" is derived from the Latin motto of Deutsche Waffen- und Munitionsfabriken (DWM), Si vis pacem, para bellum ('If you want peace, prepare for war').